jkeohan/bonus_lectures/AWS/D01/2-morning-lab/pokeomon.md

 ### Lambda

 - Create all Lambda functions based on the following routing table.
-- The functions should only return a message such as **GET /pokemon** text with the method and route name specific to the route it is meant to support.
+- The functions should only return a message such as **GET /pokemon route working successfully** text with the method and route name specific to the route it is meant to support.
 - Create a new test for each Lambda function to confirm that each function works as expected

 ### API GATEWAY